- 1. Trellises

 - 17. Tall hedges

-- Realise your garden privacy fence ideas with an expert
+- Turn your garden privacy fence ideas into reality

 Post a task with your price in mind, then get offers.